kshinoz98/Beginning-CAD/README.md

 <img src="https://github.com/kshinoz98/Beginning-CAD/blob/main/Actual%20Part.png?raw=true" alt="The Base" width="500">

 ### Reflection
-This assignment was actually quite hard, as I didn't really know how to read from the
+This assignment was actually quite hard, as I didn't really know how to read from the diagrams given, and the cross sections still perplex me.
+In addition I usually don't have troubles with the constraints, but in how I made this it was counterintuitive.

 ---